segmentio/segment-docs/src/unify/data-graph/data-graph.md

 ### Understand changes that may cause breaking and potential breaking changes

 Upon saving changes to your Data Graph, a modal will pop up to warn of breaking and/or potential breaking changes to your data consumers.
 You must acknowledge and click **Confirm and save** in order to proceed.
 - **Definite breaking change**: Occurs when deleting an entity or relationship that is being referenced by a data consumer.
 Data consumers affected by breaking changes will fail on the next run.
-Note: The entity and relationship `slug` are immutable and treated as a delete if you make changes.
-You can modify the `label`.
+Note: The entity and relationship slug are immutable and treated as a delete if you make changes.
+You can modify the label.
-- **Potential breaking change**: Some changes such as updating the entity 'table_ref' or 'primary_key', may lead to errors with data consumers.
+- **Potential breaking change**: Some changes such as updating the entity `table_ref` or `primary_key`, may lead to errors with data consumers.
 If there’s a breaking change, the data consumer will fail on the next run.
 Unaffected data consumers will continue to work.

 ### Detect warehouse breaking changes